 Eaze is a marijuana delivery company in California that operates in a similar way to food delivery (except they actually deliver weed faster than food delivery delivers food).
 After recreational legalization, Eaze supported and advocated for the switch in classification from 1099 to W-2 for cannabis delivery drivers.
 This was part of an overall legislative effort to bring the adult recreational market into existence in 2018.
 The change affected all delivery drivers in the cannabis industry.
 Drivers are not employees of Eaze – they are employees of retailers.

 What Happened With Eaze When They Switched From Contractors to Employees?

+With Eaze, Dash estimated how much he could earn delivering with Eaze, and found it would likely be less than what he could do as an IC.
 Furthermore, almost all drivers are now limited to 40 hours a week to avoid paying time and a half.
 Part-time drivers have to work around 20 hours a week.
 You must signup for a shift, and if you miss it, you get in trouble.
 Just like a normal job.

 How Did The Shift To Employment Status Affect Driver Pay?

 Similar to Munchery, Eaze employee-drivers receive an hourly pay rate and a mileage reimbursement.
 Instead of getting paid per every job completed, the now employee-drivers of Eaze receive $15 per hour in addition to a $0.54/mile (2014 figures, $0.58 in 2019) mileage reimbursement.
 That’s ALL MILES driven.
 Not just on delivery runs!

 The Mileage Reimbursement Alone Is Similar To Uber